Tiro-P/DND-Planning-Obsidian-Backup/Vault Function/Chit Chat.md

 	- [ ] And on the subject how would it work in Illureth, have the Cha’rell included Myelos in their government?
 Was there segregation at any point?
 		- I talked to Trent about this a little, the Myelos
 	- [ ] Are the organizations we made during world building the main, biggest factions in our world or are they just specialized enough that they warrant consideration?
 Do have any governing capacity?
+		- I think people just made organizations they thought would be cool or particularly noteworthy.
+I think there would definitely be governments that weren’t made during worldbuilding.-Tiro
 - [ ] Names of regions
 	- [ ] What are the names of the major islands? does the main continent have just one name or is it mostly referred to by its [[Biomes]]?
 		- names of the islands are listed on the world map with their biome marker -Tiro